krussll/tarothappy/_posts/2020-09-30-what-the-stamp-means-on-lawn-bowls.md

 Whilst club and local leagues may say it is a requirement to have valid bowls, in reality they are never checked.
 If you play to this level you should worry too much about being refused to play.

-If you which to enter National, or International comeptitons, then you will most definitely need them within their expiry date.
+If you wish to enter National, or International comeptitons, then you will most definitely need them within their expiry date.

 ## How much does it cost to re-stamp a set of bowls?